-A Nevada (NV) Lease Agreement is a legally binding document between a landlord and a tenant, written in accordance with Nevada’s landlord-tenant laws.
-In a lease agreement, a property owner agrees to rent all (or a portion of) their property to a tenant for a fee, and the tenant agrees to pay.
-The landlord and tenant promise to follow the terms and conditions.
+A Nevada lease agreement is a legally binding rental contract between a landlord and a tenant, written per Nevada’s landlord-tenant laws.
+In a lease agreement, a property owner agrees to rent all or a portion of their residential property to a tenant for a fee, and the tenant agrees to pay.
+The landlord and tenant promise to follow the terms and conditions outlined in the agreement.

-- A landlord must provide at least one day’s advance notice to a tenant before entering the rental property except for cases of emergency (§ 118A.330)
+A landlord must provide at least 24 hours advance notice to a tenant before entering the rental property except for cases of emergency (§ 118A.330).